salsify/ember-css-modules/README.md

 # ember-css-modules [![Build Status](https://travis-ci.org/salsify/ember-css-modules.svg?branch=master)](https://travis-ci.org/salsify/ember-css-modules)

 Ember-flavored support for [CSS Modules](https://github.com/css-modules/css-modules).
-For a deeper overview of the details of the CSS Modules concept, see [this blog post](http://glenmaddern.com/articles/css-modules).
+For an overview of some of the motivations for the CSS Modules concept, see [this blog post](blog.salsify.com/engineering/good-fences-with-css-modules).

 ## Installation